michaelkirk/georust_book/src/join-the-party.md

 We have these two different data sources — drinking fountains and parks.
 Solving spatial problems often involves finding ways to stir things up.
 Let's see how many of these parks contain at least one of these drinking fountains.

+<header class="codeblock-header">Count MultiPolygons That Contain at Least One Point</header>

 ```rust
 use geojson::de::deserialize_features_from_feature_collection;
 use geo::algorithm::Contains;